 Ginkgo biloba has a remarkable ability to increase blood flow throughout the body, enabling it to cope better with decreased atmospheric oxygen levels.
 The leaf extracts have antioxidant properties which increase vasodilation and peripheral blood flow in the capillary vessels.
 It also decreases blood viscosity and helps regulate cerebral energy metabolism.

-The results below are the most compelling data to date supporting the efficacy of Ginkgo biloba in prevention of AMS.
-The group taking the Ginkgo biloba had no increase in their AMS score (which is remarkable), while the acetazolamide and placebo groups showed increases of 36% and 54%, respectively.
-The authors concluded that their study provides evidence supporting the use of Gingko biloba in the prevention of AMS, demonstrating that 24 hours of pretreatment with Gingko biloba and subsequent maintenance during exposure to high altitude are sufficient to reduce the incidence of AMS in participants with no previous high-altitude experience.
+The first study cited below is the most compelling data to date supporting the efficacy of Ginkgo biloba in prevention of altitude mountain sickness.
+A group taking Ginkgo biloba had no increase in their AMS score (which is remarkable), while acetazolamide and placebo groups showed increases of 36% and 54%, respectively.
+The authors concluded that their study provided evidence supporting the use of Gingko biloba in the prevention of AMS, demonstrating that 24 hours of pre-treatment with Gingko biloba and subsequent maintenance during exposure to high altitude are sufficient to reduce the incidence of AMS in participants with no previous high-altitude experience.

 Wilderness Environ Med.
 2007 Winter;18(4):251-7.